 - College settings—in admissions, residential affairs, student life, alumni relations, or placement offices

 - Health services—in family planning, substance abuse, rehabilitation counseling, health planning, hospital admissions, and insurance companies

 - Publishing, journalism, and public relations—in writing, research, and editing

-- Government services—in federal, state, and local government jobs in such areas as transportation, housing, agriculture, and labor
+- Government services—in federal, state, and local government jobs in such areas as transportation, housing, public health, agriculture, and labor

 - Teaching—in elementary and secondary schools, in conjunction with appropriate teacher certification.